 - Have a Plant.
 No, I am not talking about the green, leafy variety.
 Ask a colleague to log in as a participant and get the chat rolling.
 Have them post any soundbite or takeaway into the chatbox.
 It’s a great way to get the conversation going among the audience!

 - Last-Minute Check.
 Before you go live, make sure y’all look beautiful: no lettuce in your teeth, your face has appropriate lighting and your background is suitable.
+Remind all to turn off the air conditioner, the fan, the dishwasher or any other ambient noise.

 - Mingle.
 Just as you would mingle with the audience, as people come into the virtual room, encourage them to enter their name and location into the chatbox.
 You might even want to post a quick question for them to answer.
 And as you see the answers scroll in, welcome them by name!